rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 Windows 10 Pro OS was specified a requirement for the Ankeny Hill Nature Center.

 Nothing precludes you from choosing a different operation system.
-I have developed and run everything quite well at home under Mac OSX (v12.6) and deployed to Windows 10 target.
+I have developed and run everything quite well at home under Mac OSX (v12.6) and then deployed to Windows 10 target.
 It should also be able to be run on small generic linux machines although I have not attempted to verify.

+The kiosk mode of deployment is documented for Windows.
+Deployment details for kiosk deployment to other platforms (OSX, linux) is a future (if ever) topic.

 ##### The programming/language environment